 Killing 13 Australians for certain because you think 1 Australian might get schizophrenia is so willfully misguided as to be criminally negligent.

 Furthermore, what little evidence there is to support the “cannabis causes schizophrenia” claim requires that the cannabis user be young.
 Most of Australia’s chronic pain sufferers are not young (see Figure 1, above).
-Australia’s GPs are quite capable of being extra-careful about prescribing cannabis to young patients, while prescribing it “easily” to older chronic pain sufferers.
+Australia’s GPs are quite capable of being extra-careful about prescribing cannabis to young patients, while prescribing it “easily” to chronic pain sufferers who are not young.

 Conclusion: The scientific literature does NOT prove that anyone, anywhere, ever, developed schizophrenia from consuming cannabis.

 [Update (19 Oct 2019): People who suffer from chronic pain are often also prescribed benzodiazepines (such Valium and Xanax).
 Benzodiazepines help patients sleep despite their pain, and to treat the anxiety that often arises from having a chronic, painful illness for which they must take potentially-fatal and highly-addictive opioids.
 In the 2019 study Reduction of Benzodiazepine Use in Patients Prescribed Medical Cannabis, Purcel et al. concluded that:

 Within a cohort of 146 patients initiated on medical cannabis therapy, 45.2% patients successfully discontinued their pre-existing benzodiazepine therapy.
 This observation merits further investigation into the risks and benefits of the therapeutic use of medical cannabis and its role relating to benzodiazepine use.(Purcell 2019)